Soham2oo4/ISRO_hackathon/L1_Hyde_Mix_NoiseReductionTechnique.md

 ## These are your results
-After Applying Hyperspectral Mixed Noise Removal By L1-Norm-Based Subspace Representation from this [research paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9040508) we got the following results <br>
+After Applying Hyperspectral Mixed Noise Removal By L1-Norm-Based Subspace Representation from this [research paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9040508) we got the following **results** <br><br>
 <img width="300" alt="image" src="https://github.com/user-attachments/assets/748d9716-95e3-431f-b878-9f7125238948">
 <img width="300" alt="image" src="https://github.com/user-attachments/assets/9d8353d6-a2fa-4b44-bba2-97f8b4949a2b"><br>
 Manual Mixed noise (Gaussian and Thermal Noise) is added to the original image and then denoised.
 The above are the results.